Rebranding: how does it impact fuel pricing?

 The value of branding

 As we know, capturing the value of a fuel retail brand is not a matter of a one-time review.
-Indeed, reviewing a brand is a task you must take on consistently, and take frequent action that will improve your brand overall.
+Indeed, reviewing a brand is a task retailers must take on consistently, and take frequent action that will improve your brand overall.

 Does a rebrand drive market change?